awkgnuke/SpotDL-Wrapper/README.md

   - OG App not quitting when helper appears
   - The Helper not being brought to the front on launch

-Complete Change of how it works, now nolonger uses 2 apps, should work better overall, please open an issue if you find a bug or want to request a feature, this is a hobby so I'lll unlikely be actively developing it, but I will do my best to keep it updated

 ## Acknowledgements
 - Platypus
 - AppleScript